m-ressel/m-ressel/README.md

 ## 👋 Hello there, I'm Maria!

 I'm a math graduate who loves exploring and analyzing data!
 I started learning about data analysis during my studies and I quickly fell in love with the process of transforming complex data into valuable insights.
-I mainly use PostgreSQL and Python, currently I'm mostly focused on refreshing my R language skills.
+I mainly use PostgreSQL and Python, currently I'm focused on refreshing my R language skills.

 <h3> 🛠️ Languages and Tools I use </h3>